 For thousands of years, the northern Andes Mountains have acted as a carbon sink, preserving organic matter as thick soil.
 As the planet warms, what will happen to all that carbon?
-This past summer, Carolina undergraduates traveled to Ecuador to take a closer look.
+In summer 2019, Carolina undergraduates traveled to Ecuador to take a closer look.

 - Student Support

 Turning Talents into StrengthsStudent Support enables undergraduate and graduate students to explore their passions in the arts and sciences while learning from renowned faculty.
 Scholarships allow us to recruit and support the best students, while graduate student excellence funds help us prepare the next generation of superlative teacher-scholars.
 Innovative experiential learning opportunities take learning beyond the classroom and prepare our students to become thoughtful leaders in an ever-changing world.
 Honors Carolina provides cutting-edge learning opportunities and challenges for exceptional scholars; the Learning and Writing Center equips all students with resources to help them excel at Carolina and beyond.

 Expanding Our Culture of SuccessAs a global leader in teaching, learning and discovery, Carolina boasts a long tradition of academic excellence in every program, classroom and laboratory, advancing human welfare in all its manifestations.
 The premier faculty in the UNC College of Arts and Sciences, where all undergraduates spend the first two years, epitomize the heart and soul of that excellence.
 Our faculty are vital to our success.
 We must sustain and strengthen them to stay at the cutting edge of research and teaching.